Destro: Renegades

 Destro appears in G.I.
 Joe: Renegades voiced by Clancy Brown with an amalgamated Scottish/Irish accent.
 Known as James McCullen XXIV, he was the CEO of the legitimate M.A.R.S.
 Industries until it became allied to Cobra Industries.
 He is shown to be on friendly terms with the Baroness, though the extent of their relationship remains unclear.
 In the episode "Rage", McCullen was in collaboration with Scrap-Iron in capturing war veterans from the street in order to find the right brainwaves that would help in the mass-production of some exo-armors for Cobra Industries.
 Tunnel Rat ended up being one of the victims.
-Later, Roadblock was a victim and McCullen found a match in his brainwaves.
+Later, Roadblock is a victim and McCullen found a match in his brainwaves.
 When G.I.
 Joe arrived and disabled the controls on the exo-armor, Roadblock lunged towards McCullen and Scrap-Iron as they get into their helicopter.
 McCullen declares the test complete now that they have the data and fires a missile at G.I.
 Joe.
 Though Roadblock managed to deflect the missile back at the helicopter injuring part of Scrap-Iron's head.
 McCullen tells Scrap-Iron that his injuries will be avenged as he sets the exo-suit to self-destruct.
 The G.I.
 Joes managed to get away before it explodes while McCullen and Scrap-Iron escape.

 In the episode "The Enemy of My Enemy", Cobra Commander (in his Adam DeCobray alias) has McCullen collaborate with Doctor Mindbender in order to have the Bio-Viper combine with the Exo-Armor.
 McCullen wasn't pleased with working with Doctor Mindbender and even disguised himself in order to leak info of this to G.I.
 Joe.
 McCullen even shows Adam DeCobray and Baroness the Achilles heel of the Bio-Vipers when he unleashes the Iron Grenadier exo-armors.
 When McCullen mentions about the exo-armors stating that he will give them 10,000 exo-armors as a pre-order, he states that he will require payment for them.
 However, Mindbender reveals McCullen's leaking info to the Joes while revealing his own Mecha-Vipers.
 Following that, Cobra Commander reveals himself while setting Serpentor on McCullen.
 Following that, having M.A.R.S.
 Industries absorbed into Cobra Industries, Cobra Commander places a mask on McCullen to force him to serve him while christening him Destro (which is his family's name for those who embarrass or shame the family).
 Here his mask is unlike previous version, more robotic as opposed to the appearance of a bald man with metal skin shown in other incarnations.